polymonster/polymonster.github.io/index.md

 ## Component Entity System

-The component entity system in pmtech is found in put::ces, it is the beating heart of any 3D application.
+The component entity system in pmtech is found [here](https://github.com/polymonster/pmtech/tree/master/put/include/ces), it is the beating heart of any 3D application.
 A scene is filled with entities which are made up of multiple components.
 Data for each entity is stored in structure of arrays with contiguous memory for all components so that cache misses are kept to a minimum when iterating through a scene.
 The component entity system updates positions of objects, heirarchicaly transforms nodes by their parent, udates bounding volumes, constant buffers and render the scene.
 The instancing sample shows how a large number of entities can be updated quickly by rotating their transform performed by quaternion multiplication, on an intel core i7 8th gen this takes only 0.5ms for 32k entities.

 The components active in each entity are stored in the bit mask entities: